Mexican Cornbread Salad makes a delicious layered salad recipe using buttermilk cornbread, beans, tomatoes, and so much more!

 Mimi’s Mexican Cornbread Salad Recipe

-- 3 (10-ounce) cans diced tomatoes with chiles , drained well
+- 3 (10-ounce) cans diced tomatoes with green chiles, , drained well

 - Crumble and layer half of the cornbread in the bottom of a large glass bowl or trifle dish.
 Next, add half of each in layers: lettuce, black beans, diced tomatoes, bacon, cheese, and avocados.
 Sprinkle 1 tablespoon of lime juice on top of avocados to prevent from browning.
 Repeat layers and top final salad with remaining tablespoon of lime juice.
 Top or serve with sour cream, if desired.

 Nutrition information is automatically calculated, so should only be used as an approximation.